slowernews/wisdom-tldr/README.md

 The freedom to express oneself fully.
 At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.

-Freedom is not free.
-It is earned.
-It is taken.
-It is wrestled from the jaws of fear and uncertainty and doubt.

 ###On boundaries -> independence, autonomy
 set boundaries